 Of course it is logically possible that such is indeed the case.
 For example, assume that I run a simulation of a hypothetical universe in which a single universe state is represented by 1KB of memory.
-I can pick an initial state, formulate a set of physical laws of my choosing and compute the first 10^6 states of this universe.
-Putting aside the fact that phenomena like life and intelligence will probably require much more memory to encode, lets assume that intelligent beings emerge during this simulation and start pondering about the nature of time in their universe.
+I can pick an initial state, formulate a set of physical laws of my choosing and compute the first 106 states of this universe.
+Now assume that intelligent beings emerge in this simulation and ponder the nature of time in their universe.
 They may postulate that their entire timeline is part of a snapshot of a master universe in which their own universe is realized.
 In this case their assumption will be correct; their entire timeline is indeed represented by 1GB of RAM in one snapshot of a master universe … ours!

 This is a very amusing scenario which virtual reality enthusiasts might find particularly appealing.
 Alas it doesn’t actually help us in establishing an external time reference for our universe because it only shifts the problem to finding an external time reference for the master universe (see Begging the Question).

-We are now in a position where we are ready to answer the question “what happened before the big bang?”.
-To do this we can use our universe-slicing-into-snapshots technique to look at the snapshots predating the big bang and examine their contents.
-As soon as we slice up the timeline of our universe, a complex problem comes to our attention …
+We are now in a position where we are ready to answer the question "what happened before the big bang?".
+To do this we make use of our snapshot notation again to see what predates the big bang.
+We slice up the timeline of our universe and a problem becomes immediately obvious …